Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Experiments

+We cannot directly evaluate the estimation error of our embeddings since we don't have access to ground truth.
+Instead, we evaluate the accuracy of the word embeddings $\widehat{U}$ by measuring their out-of-sample prediction error for word co-occurrence---i.e.,

-In this experiment, we evaluate our approach on 37 individual domain-specific Wikipedia articles from the following four domains: finance, math, computer science, and politics.
-The articles selected all have a domain-specific word in their title---e.g., ``put'' in the article ``put option'' (in finance), ``closed'' in ``closed set'' (in math), ``object'' in computing, and ``left'' in ``left wing politics'' (in politics).
-We define a word to be a domain word if any of its definitions on Wiktionary is labeled with key words from that domain---i.e., ``finance'' or ``business'' for finance, ``math'', ``geometry'', ``algebra'', or ``group theory'' for math, ``computing'' or ``programming'' for computer science, and ``politics'' for politics.
+for a test set $\mathcal{S}_{\text{test}}\subset[n_g]$.
+Next, we selected 37 individual domain-specific Wikipedia articles from the following four domains: finance, math, computer science, and politics.
+These articles all contain words with domain-specific technical meanings that differ from their colloquial meaning, necessitating the use of transfer learning.\footnote{Specifically, the articles selected all have a domain-specific word in their title---e.g., ``put'' in the article ``put option'' (in finance), ``closed'' in ``closed set'' (in math), ``object'' in computing, and ``left'' in ``left wing politics'' (in politics).
+We define a word to be a domain-specific word if any of its definitions on Wiktionary is labeled with key words from that domain---i.e., ``finance'' or ``business'' for finance, ``math'', ``geometry'', ``algebra'', or ``group theory'' for math, ``computing'', ``computer'' or ``programming'' for computer science, and ``politics'' for politics.} We leverage our transfer learning approach using the popular GloVe pre-trained word embeddings as the proxy estimator,\footnote{Our transfer learning approach aims to efficiently use publicly available pre-trained word embeddings along with domain textual data.
+As an alternative to pre-trained embeddings like GloVe, one can also train new proxy word embeddings on the entire Wikipedia dataset but this is highly computationally costly.} and evaluate its performance based on the out-of-sample predictive accuracy.
+We compare our approach with both the gold estimator and the proxy estimator.
+Additional experimental setup details are in Appendix~\ref{app:wiki}.